 About Our Families, Can You Spend 3 Weeks With Us?

 I’m going to be honest, I’m an introvert and I need my own space.
 Being around people for 3 weeks will be tough so sometimes I’ll need to distance myself a bit.
-Maybe you’ll need that too, it’s cool.
+There may be freak-outs.

 We met the Where the Jones family in Vietnam.
 We lived in Hoi An for 6 months all up and the Joneses were there for about half of that time.
 We all got along pretty well and bonded over food and beer at The Happy Buffalo.